 Accidents such as falls can also result in severe bruising.
 In addition to bones being weakened by age, other body tissues become more fragile and can be easily damaged.
 Nursing home residents must be handled with care to prevent unnecessary injuries, which may require more extensive treatment in elderly patients.
 These injuries are compounded by the fact that many residents are prescribed blood thinners.
 When the bleeding occurs in the brain it is often fatal.
 In some cases, bruises can be a sign of physical abuse by nursing home staff or other patients, so it is important to keep an eye out for unusual bleeding or bruising.

 Full-time residents of a nursing care facility are dependent on staff for all their meals; some may require assistance to feed themselves.
 Nursing staff must be properly trained to care for these patients, especially those that have difficulty chewing or swallowing.
-Malnutrition and dehydration are some of the leading types of nursing home neglect; an estimated 35 to 85 percent of patients in nursing homes or long-term care facilities suffer from malnutrition.
-The nutrition they need may be just out of their reach, and if staff is not properly attuned to their needs, it can have disastrous consequences.
-Nursing staff must be just as attentive in making sure patients are properly hydrated; persistent dehydration can cause organ systems to fail, particularly in older patients who retain less water.
+Malnutrition and dehydration are some of the leading types of nursing home neglect, and approximately 35 to 85 percent of patients in nursing homes or long-term care facilities suffer from malnutrition.
+If the facility’s staff is not properly attuned to the needs of its residents, it can have disastrous consequences.
+Nursing staff must be just as attentive in making sure patients are properly hydrated.
+Persistent dehydration can cause organ systems to fail, particularly in older patients who retain less water.

 Infections are common among nursing home patients who often have decreased immune function.
 Some of these infections are preventable, and most can be treated effectively if identified in a timely manner.
 However, misdiagnosis or lack of diagnosis can prolong infections and make them more dangerous to elderly patients.
 Infections such as sepsis, which occurs when infections move into the blood and trigger an inflammatory reaction in the body.
-Sepsis can be fatal if left untreated.
+Sepsis can be fatal if left untreated or when not properly treated.

 While some nursing home patients may retain their mobility, others are entirely dependent on nurses and aides to help them.
 Nursing home patients may need assistance with tasks such as bathing, using the bathroom, or simply getting out of bed.
 Patients must be routinely checked to make sure they are comfortable and their rooms are in good, sanitary condition.
 In situations where staff is overworked or simply neglecting to attend to patients, residents can be left in extreme discomfort for extended periods of time.